dime-coin/electrum-docs/spv.rst

 ===========================

-Simple Payment Verification (SPV) is a technique described in Satoshi Nakamoto's paper.
-SPV allows a lightweight client to verify that a transaction is included in the Bitcoin blockchain, without downloading the entire blockchain.
+Simple Payment Verification (SPV) is a technique described in the famoush Bitcoin paper by Satoshi Nakamoto.
+SPV allows a lightweight client to verify that a transaction is included in the Dimecoin blockchain, without downloading the entire blockchain.
 The SPV client only needs download the block headers, which are much smaller than the full blocks.
-To verify that a transaction is in a block, a SPV client requests a proof of inclusion, in the form of a Merkle branch.
+To verify that a transaction is in a block, an SPV client requests a proof of inclusion, in the form of a Merkle branch.